What is Birthright Israel Fellows?

 When will I be able to staff Birthright Israel trips as a Birthright Israel Fellow?

-If you are chosen to participate in the seventh cohort of Birthright Israel Fellows and attend the May 2017 seminar, you will be able to staff Birthright Israel trips as a Birthright Israel Fellow as early as Summer 2017.
+If you are chosen to participate in the eighth cohort of Birthright Israel Fellows and attend the February 2018 seminar, you will be able to staff Birthright Israel trips as a Birthright Israel Fellow as early as Summer 2018.

 Does being in Birthright Israel Fellows mean I automatically staff a Birthright Israel trip?